RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 This update method allows a new starter, who has no objects in the RIPE Database, to get started.
 The first step is to create a **person** and **mntner** objects.
 But the **person** object must be maintained and the **mntner** object needs to reference personal contacts.
 So these first two objects reference each other.

-This situation cannot be processed directly by the other two standard update methods described above. <font color="orange">There is a web form OR There is a CGI on the www.ripe.net website </font>to create these first two objects for a new user [here](https://www.db.ripe.net/cgi-bin/new-user-startup.pl). <font color="green">The details are entered that are needed to create the two objects.
-In the background, the CGI uses intermediate object references to bypass the circular dependency.
-The end result is the creation of the two requested objects.</font> If errors occur during the creation process, these are reported back to the user.
-If successful, the object identifiers are returned to the user.
-There is no partial success allowed.
-If one object is successfully created during the intermediate stage, but the second object has errors, the CGI will delete the first object.
+This situation cannot be processed directly by the other two standard update methods described above.
+There is a web form to create these first two objects for a new user [here](https://www.db.ripe.net/cgi-bin/new-user-startup.pl).

-If you have nothing in the RIPE Database, <font color=orange>this startup script OR this CGI</font> is the only way to get started.
+If you have nothing in the RIPE Database, this startup script is the only way to get started.
 Once you have the first pair of objects you can use the normal update methods for all other objects.
-More details in [RIPE Database User Manual-Getting Started](../01.introduction-to-the-RIPE-Database/01-RIPE-Database-Documentation-Overview.md).
+More details in [RIPE Database User Manual-Getting Started](../01.introduction-to-the-RIPE-Database/01-RIPE-Database-Documentation-Overview.md#ripe-database-documentation-overview).

 ###  2.4 Format of an Update Message